bkesterbyld/majestic-velociraptor/src/pages/buyer-api.md

 #### (Basis for a Buyer API)

-Stability: production; for discussion and in development for Colchis
+Stability: production; for discussion and publication for Colchis.

 List of Property Data API fields below.
 Note that we have other fields in separate APIs you might want to access such as: